srome/srome.github.io/_posts/2025-03-31-Predicting-Watch-Time-Like-YouTube-With-Weighted-Logistic-Regression.md

 ---

 In reading the [YouTube Paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45530.pdf), I came across one technical section that seemed very subtle and was not readily apparent why it was true: the watch time estimation using weighted logistic regression.
-It's easy to gloss over this details, but as it turns out, [many](http://bourneli.github.io/recommendation/2020/07/19/notes-of-youtube-recommendation-2016.html) [people](https://zhuanlan.zhihu.com/p/61827629) [before](https://arxiv.org/pdf/2206.06003) me were curious about this section as well.
+It's easy to gloss over this detail, but as it turns out, [many](http://bourneli.github.io/recommendation/2020/07/19/notes-of-youtube-recommendation-2016.html) [people](https://zhuanlan.zhihu.com/p/61827629) [before](https://arxiv.org/pdf/2206.06003) me were curious about this section as well.
 The previous links have already explored one view into the why behind this formula, but I would like to formalize the process and explain it end to end.

 ### Derivation